 A survey of the history of science, from ancient time to the present.
 This course focuses on the relationship between science, technology and surrounding culture.
 Fulfills Honors World seminar requirement.
-Prerequisite: HON 2311 or permission of the instructor.
+Prerequisite: Admission to the Honors Program or permission of the instructor.